Which permissions are required for this function?

 With Falcon's import function, you can import effects decentrally across any number of measures.
 The basis for this is an import file.
 The file has no defined structure, other than a set of column headers (see here).
-A possible structure and example for you to adapt is available via the download button:
+A template with a possible structure that you can customize is available via the download button:

 Download the effect import template here